dche35472-sudo/IATA_group5/results_TextRepresentation/README.md

   Confusion results for the second relation slot.

 - `best_slot_model_controlled.pt`
   Saved checkpoint of the controlled structured slot model.
+The filename is kept for consistency with earlier outputs, but this checkpoint represents the final training epoch rather than a validation-selected best epoch.

 ## Related files stored in the project root

 The following files are related to this module but are stored in the project root rather than in this folder:

 - `baseline_CNN.py`
-  Updated baseline model used for the controlled comparison.
+  Updated bag-of-words baseline model used for the controlled comparison.

 - `slot_structured_cnn_controlled.py`
   Controlled structured slot model script.
+The current version includes seed initialisation for better reproducibility.

 - `baseline_unified_eval.py`
   Script used to evaluate the baseline under the same structured evaluation framework.
+The corrected version parses `overlapping` predictions.

 - `baseline_unified_metrics.json`
   Unified evaluation results for the updated baseline.